 When Coping Skills Don’t Touch It

-If your thoughts feel shameful, your habits feel out of control, or your anxiety will not respond to what “should” work, you do not have to explain yourself before getting help.
+If your thoughts feel shameful, your habits feel out of control, or your anxiety ignores what “should” work, you do not have to make it sound normal before getting help.

 10+